jcfischer/hugo-chaschper/README.md

 To get DuckDuckGo to index your domain, submit it to the [Yandex Webmaster Tools](https://webmaster.yandex.com) - after a few days, DuckDuckGo will have picked up the domain and the pages indexed by Yandex.

+## Image Galleries

+Create a directory called "galleries" in your `content` directory.
+Add a directory and a `md` file for each gallery.

+In the frontmatter of your markdown file, add a title and the name of your images directory:

+    ---
+    title: "Scuol 2018-10-25"
+    date: 2018-10-25T15:26:46+01:00
+    imagesPath: "2018-10-25"
+    tags: ["scuol", "autumn"]
+    type: "gallery"
+    ---

+    A wonderful, sunny day in Scuol in autumn.
+Pictures taken during a walk down to the Inn river. (iPhone Xs)

+and place the images in the named directory.
+The galleries will mix in with your regular posts and there is a `/galleries` path that lists all of them in reverse chronological order.

 ## License